 - These courses include video lectures of over 100 hours, plenty of practice in multiple-choice questions, task-based simulations, audio courses and more.
 Roger CPA offers a financing option, and most of the courses offer unlimited access or at least 18 months of access.
 All have mobile apps and great customer service.

 Besides these, there are other review courses you can try, but the best course will give you the best preparation for your exam.

 Step #5 Fulfill the CPA Work Experience Requirement

 After you have passed the CPA Exam, you can work to obtain a license for a CPA in your state.
 A license gives you the right to practice public accounting.
 Check your state accounting board for the eligibility requirements of a license.
 Most states require 1 to 2 years of experience under a CPA.
 Additionally, the nature of your experience – whether in a public accounting firm or the industry and the type of work, whether auditor or tax professional, will influence the eligibility.

 Note that some states require you to take an ethics exam to ensure that you know how to comply with professional conduct.

 Step #6 Get and Maintain Your CPA License

-Your journey does not end there.
-In order to number among the best in your field and live the life that you choose, you will need to maintain your license with Continuing Professional Education (CPE).
-Your state requirements for this will vary, from classroom or group learning to computer-based learning that should typically span about 40 hours a year.
+Your journey does not end here if to number among the best in your field and live the life that you choose.
+Instead, you’ll need to maintain your license with Continuing Professional Education (CPE).
+Your state requirements for this will vary.
+Typically, choices include classroom or group learning to computer-based learning that should typically span about 40 hours a year.
 The subjects you take will also depend on the license you have and your specific area of work.
 Your license will also need to be renewed every period.

-To make your resume even more impressive, you can also become a student affiliate member of AICPA which will keep you in the loop about industry news and research, offer discounts on conferences, scholarship opportunities, discounts on services and products from partners and more.
+To make your resume even more impressive, you can also become a student affiliate member of AICPA.
+This will keep you in the loop about industry news and research.
+Furthermore, it’ll offer discounts on conferences, scholarship opportunities, discounts on services and products from partners, and more.

 You can also choose to become a member of your state society for other benefits.